BikramAgrawal/Covid-19-Project/README.md

  3. Build a time series forecasting model to predict the number of future cases.

-Tools and Technologies
+## Tools and Technologies

 Programming Language: Python

 Libraries:

-Pandas: For data cleaning and preprocessing.
+1. Pandas: For data cleaning and preprocessing.

-Plotly: For creating interactive visualizations.
+2. Plotly: For creating interactive visualizations.

-Facebook Prophet: For building time series forecasting models.
+3. Facebook Prophet: For building time series forecasting models.

-CSV: Data source format.
+4. CSV: Data source format.

-Dataset
+## Dataset

-The dataset consists of multiple CSV files containing daily reports of confirmed cases, deaths, and recoveries worldwide and regionally.
+The dataset consists of CSV files containing daily reports of confirmed cases, deaths, and recoveries worldwide and regionally.

-Project Steps
+## Project Steps

-Data Collection
+ ### 1.Data Collection

-Loaded CSV files containing COVID-19 data.
+- Loaded CSV files containing COVID-19 data.

-Merged and cleaned the data using Pandas.
+- Merged and cleaned the data using Pandas.

 Data Preprocessing